Speak Now, Speak Life

 The Grief Cycle - Finding Light in the Darkness

 Saying “YES” to organ donation when experiencing unimaginable loss.
-Families make the decision to give life as they shuffle between the stages of grief: denial, anger, bargaining, depression, acceptance.
+Families decide to give life as they shuffle between the stages of grief: denial, anger, bargaining, depression, and acceptance.
 In their darkest moments, families find a light through organ donation.
 Learn more about the Light in the Darkness from the 2020 Donate Life Rose Parade Float theme here.

 Multicultural communities make up more than 30% of those waiting for a lifesaving organ transplant.
 Learn more about the facts here.